MultiQC/MultiQC/docs/core/development/plots.md

-    "sortRows": True,                          # Whether to sort rows alphabetically "only_defined_headers": True,              # Only show columns that are defined in the headers config "col1_header": "Sample Name",              # The header used for the first column "no_beeswarm": False,                      # Force a table to always be plotted (beeswarm by default if many rows) }
+    "sortRows": True,                          # Whether to sort rows alphabetically "only_defined_headers": True,              # Only show columns that are defined in the headers config "col1_header": "Sample Name",              # The header used for the first column "no_violin": False,                        # Force a table to always be plotted (beeswarm by default if many rows) }
 ```